xt0fer/reveal-slides/md/intro-to-oop.md

 ###Aggregation

-* Programs by nature should avoid complexity, keep things as simple as possible.
+* Programs by nature should avoid complexity, so keep things as simple as possible.

 * The objects that you create, and the objects that you use should have a SINGLE-RESPONSIBLITY.
 They should have one task to do, and do it well.